soundtick/Requesting-CCF-funds-for-QUBIC-s-participation-Title-Sponsorship-in-India-s-Crypto-Event-SoundTick/Send_Mai_Proposal_Formatted.md

-# Title Sponsor for Crypto Event in India Requested by @SoundTick
+# Requesting CCF funds for QUBICs participation Title Sponsorship in Indias Crypto Event by SoundTick

 ---